-In the case of poor conduct, all staff will use the pyramid of sanctions to decide on the relevant sanction and use the SIMS system to administer this.
-Where the poor conduct is more serious, the member of staff should discuss this with the House Leader of the relevant student.
+In the case of poor conduct, all staff will use the protocol of sanctions to decide on the relevant sanction and use the SIMS system to administer this.
+Where the poor conduct is more serious, the member of staff should discuss this with the Year Leader of the relevant student.
 In cases of alleged bullying staff should consult the JMHS Anti-bullying policy.
+Staff should always alert the DSL where they believe or perceive that they have been witness to or become aware of possible Peer on Peer abuse.